 Today, cities all over the world are dealing with a range of global pressures, such as rapid urban growth, severe climate changes and aging infrastructure to provide safe and resilient water supply, collect sewage, secure a minimum spill of untreated water and reduce risks of flooding.
 Because of these challenges, cities experience difficulties in finding efficient and sustainable ways to manage water.
 While remaining with existing water infrastructure, including plants, pipes and networks, the goal is to be able to quickly adapt to the swiftly changing world surrounding us in order to create greater value throughout various aspects of urban water management.
 Fortunately, all this is possible by leveraging on the benefits of today’s technology and thereby adopting an integrated approach to urban water management.

 The growing need of adjusting to changing conditions

 In a time of digital transformation with fast technological developments, such as Big Data, Internet of Things (IoT) as well as new ways of collecting, accessing and augmenting data, it is no wonder that we ask ourselves if traditional ways of analysing and managing water are outdated.

-With the multifaced, comprehensive and complex urban water challenges which decision-makers and water professionals are being confronted with daily, there is a growing need to be flexible, revisit decisions and quickly adjust to changing conditions.
-Focusing on understanding how different components impact each other in the urban water cycle and how our urban water systems perform as a whole, it is vital to improve operations at a lower unit cost, with high efficiency and at the same time comply with environmental standards.
-This approach does not necessarily hold the answer to all urban water challenges, but rather offers a more complete set of options for dealing with the larger and more complex urban water challenges we are experiencing today.
+With the multifaced, comprehensive and complex urban water challenges which decision makers and water professionals are being confronted with daily, there is a growing need to be flexible, revisit decisions and quickly adjust to changing conditions.
+Focusing on understanding how different components impact each other in the urban water cycle and how our urban water systems perform as a whole is vital to improve operations at a lower unit cost, with high efficiency, and at the same time comply with environmental standards.
+This approach does not necessarily hold the answer to all urban water challenges, but offers a more complete set of options for dealing with the larger and more complex urban water challenges we are experiencing today.
 Digital transformation and new technologies are important drivers to enabling this approach.

 Dedicating technology to support an integrated approach